 “In general, puppies can start socialization classes as early as 7-8 weeks of age.
 Puppies should receive a minimum of one set of vaccines at least 7 days prior to the first class and a first deworming.
 They should be kept up to date on all vaccines throughout the class.”American Veterinary Society of Animal Behavior

 We taught him many commands starting at 8 weeks of age by having short training sessions (due to his age and attention span).
 We would feed him his puppy food a few kernels at a time as a treat for performing the correct actions in response to a basic command.
 We also would teach the verbal command while giving him the corresponding hand signal.
 By the time he started puppy training, he knew how to Sit, Stay, Come, Down, Heel, Crate (see below), Shake, Spin, and High Five.
 At the end of the 4 weeks of training, he did a trick called Bang for his graduation.
-This is where I pointed my index finger like a gun at him and he would lay down and put his paws in the air.
+This is where I pointed my index finger like a gun at him and he would lay down, roll on his back, and put his paws in the air.
 This early training led us to take him to Obedience Training competitions called Obedience Trials.
 Unfortunately he was too friendly with the judges and other people that he didn’t do as well as hoped.
 The good news is that you don’t have to be headed for obedience competitions to train your dog, you can start as early as possible and you’ll be rewarded with a well trained dog for the rest of their lives.

 As we look back on those early days, we now see that training our puppy that early paid off huge.
 Not only was he super well trained, but when we got a second and third dog, we had less to do as they would imitate their “older brother”.
 For example, if we gave them the command to sit, our first male sat precisely and they other two did the same thing.
 The reason for this is they saw that he received positive reinforcement in the form of a dog treat.
 For more details on the benefits of dog training, please see our article Five benefits of training your dog.